GaryDolan/ci-p1-adopt-a-dog-ireland/README.md

 ![Dog profile mobile](/documentation/features/dog-profile-mobile.png)

 ## Adopt a dog page
-The adopt a dog page is a page with a form on it, which allows the users to apply to adop a dog.
+The adopt a dog page is a page with a form on it, which allows the users to apply to adopt a dog.
 It is responsive and will scale down mobile, at which point the image will be moved to the background.
-The form consists of various user imputs which are require to proceed.
-The user will be given direction of the correct formatts for each input and wil be informed if incorrect or missing.
+The form consists of various user inputs which are require to proceed.
+The user will be given direction of the correct formats for each input and will be informed if incorrect or missing.
 The form submit button will drive the user to the form complete page.

 ![Adopt a dog page](/documentation/features/adopt-a-dog-page.png)